PhilipPhil/ebay_parser/README.md

 # ebay parcer
-Screen shot of how the web application looks.
+Screenshot of how the web application looks.
 ![ebay_alert](ebay_alert.JPG)

 ### About